At a glance

-Third offense OWI carries significantly more severe penalties than first or second OWI.
+A third offense of OWI carries significantly more severe penalties than a first or second offense of OWI.
 Unlike a second offense OWI in Wisconsin, there is no rule that your last offense had to occur within ten years.
 It includes prior OWI convictions throughout your life.

 Potential penalties of conviction include, but are not limited to: license revocation, fine of up to $2,000, at least 45 days of confinement, and permanent subjection to a PAC (prohibited alcohol concentration) of .02 in any state.